 Publications Publication Date

-Dr. Curran is a Fellow in the American College of Radiology and has been awarded honorary memberships in the European Society of Therapeutic Radiology and Oncology and the Canadian Association of Radiation Oncology.
+Dr. Curran has been awarded honorary memberships in the European Society of Therapeutic Radiology and Oncology and the Canadian Association of Radiation Oncology.
 The Blue Ridge Institute for Medical Research listed Curran among the top twenty principal investigators in terms of overall National Institutes of Health funding in 2012 and 2013, first in the state of Georgia, and first among cancer center directors.
 He has recently received career achievement awards from the American Head and Neck Society, the American College of Radiation Oncology, the Brain Tumor Foundation for Children, and the American College of Radiology and his alma mater, the Medical College of Georgia in Augusta.